SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 Call the new folder "destinationtest".

-:point_right: Using the context menu on this new folder ("Import -> File or Project"), take the [neo-app.json](neo-app.json) file from this repository and upload it, with the same name, to this new "destinationtest" folder, so that you end up with something that looks like this:
+:point_right: Take the [neo-app.json](neo-app.json) file from this repository (save the "Raw" version) and upload it, with the same name, to this new "destinationtest" folder, using the context menu "Import -> File or Project", so that you end up with something that looks like this:

 ![neo-app.json in the new folder](neoapp.png)

 Make sure the name of this file is `neo-app.json`.

-:point_right: Now deploy this "app" (there's nothing there except for this routing information) to SAP Cloud Platform, by using the context menu path "Deploy -> Deploy to SAP Cloud Platform" on the "destinationtest" folder.
+:point_right: Now deploy this "app" (there's nothing there except for this routing information, but it suffices for what we need) to SAP Cloud Platform, by using the context menu path "Deploy -> Deploy to SAP Cloud Platform" on the "destinationtest" folder.
 In the dialog that appears, leave everything as it is, and select the "Deploy" button:

 ![deployment dialog](deploymentdialog.png)